September 2025 – Jericho Writers

 Instead, I suggest we learn from it and create a tougher business persona who understands that we all have to prioritise.
 Whether it’s based on the tough entrepreneurs from Dragons’ Den or the cut-throat family members in Succession, channel their ability to compartmentalise and ditch the emotions when it comes to the bottom line.
 Yes, stay positive in your communications but accept that rejection or silence means it wasn’t a good fit anyway.
 Friends of mine have even invented uncompromising Virtual Assistants to field unreasonable requests.
 Imagine them doing the same with rejections.

-Story comes first: ultimately your book came into being because of your passion, your voice, your story.
+Ultimately your book came into being because of your passion, your voice, your story.
 Hold onto that individuality and nurture it.
 Use the mental tricks to separate your creative self from the one who has to brave the publishing world if your work is to be read.

 You’re not a ghost.
 But following my ghostly guidance can definitely stop rejection and indifference haunting your writing career…